coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

 ### When combined with the frontend plugin

-- Provides an end-to-end solution for automatically adding/removing devcontainers metadata in your Backstage installation, while letting you read them from custom hooks and components
+- Provides an end-to-end solution for automatically adding/removing dev containers metadata in your Backstage installation, while letting you read them from custom hooks and components

 ## Setup